Creative Writing in Burton

 Burton Monday Writers - a friendly group of local writers and poets

 Burton Monday Writers was formed in September 2000 by Maggs Payne, who saw a need for a day-time creative writing group in the area.
 Maggs found the perfect venue - Burton Town Centre Library.
 After contacting two fellow writers, Maggs launched Burton Monday Writers.

 Over the years the group has produced several anthologies (latest on publications page).
 Members have had their work published, won writing competitions, attended conferences, had work read on national radio, signed publishing contracts and seen their work published internationally.

 We thrive on positive criticism, enthusiasm and a shared desire to enjoy creating the written and sometimes spoken word.

-We are a friendly group of people interest in producing short stories, poetry, scripts and novels.
-We welcome anyone over the age of 19 writing in any genre of creative writing.
+We are a friendly group of people interested in producing short stories, poetry, scripts and novels.

 Burton Monday Writers meets every Monday 1.15 pm to 3.30 pm at Burton Library upstairs meeting room.